danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 Shakespeare quote.
 That's a another one I've thought a thousand times about and never got to the bottom of.

-There might be a way to way to fit the Johan Cage on tour in Europe with Earl Brown and Christain Wolff story in here.
+There might be a way to way to fit the John Cage on tour in Europe with Earl Brown and Christian Wolff story in here.
 The story goes that they were all on tour together and their musics all utilized the idea that if there is a sufficient amount of silence in between notes then the listener will forget the previous note.
-John Cage finds that after hearing the same program being played night after night in city after city he begins to hear melodies in al of their pieces.
+John Cage finds that after hearing the same program being played night after night in city after city he begins to hear melodies in all of their pieces.
 Prolonged exposure.
 Even just practice.
-It ends up in yur memory even if you don't want it to.
+It ends up in your memory even if you don't want it to.
 Cage focused on just the notes in this example.
 To my mind there would have still been the compunded infinities of timbre and timing.
 With the MPC in it's first iteration I'm thinking this was most apparent.
 Hit that pad and get exactly the same sound every time.
-Later models in my time have been marketed as having  velocity through pressure sensitivty bulit into the pads.
+Later models in my time have been marketed as having  velocity through pressure sensitivity bulit into the pads.
 Not sure  but I think they returned to the flat no dynamics when they made an iOS version.
 The MPC then acorporeal, reduced to pictures under glass.
 The retriggering anyway.
 The "machineGunning".
 That's what I think became what made